-I teach Inquiry Yoga.
-Designed for us to experience emotional and mental breakthroughs, Inquiry Yoga combines two familiar things in a unique way: (1) yoga and (2) a personal inquiry practice.
+I primarily teach Inquiry Yoga.
+Designed to facilitate the release long-held physical tension, Inquiry Yoga combines two familiar things in a unique way: (1) yoga and (2) a personal inquiry practice.

 Let me take a moment explain what each of those two things actually means, in real life:

 The yoga we practice in Inquiry Yoga is accessible for all human bodies, not just healthy, injury-free, or young bodies.
 The yoga we practice in Inquiry Yoga helps our bodies to recharge and rejuvenate, and to release soreness, tightness, injury, and other chronic physical limitations.

 This yoga differs from the yoga we find in most traditional yoga studios and gyms because it is not broken into levels and is not intended to be physically demanding whatsoever (like, at all).

 Inquiry Yoga is a fresh way to practice yoga that’s radically restful (and full of personal epiphanies).

 The purpose of the yoga in Inquiry Yoga is to tune us into our bodies.
 Specifically, we tune into the voice of our bodies.
 This yoga that we practice in Inquiry Yoga re-establishes and deepens our connection to our bodies’ messages which can look like pictures, memories, words, sounds, flashes.

 The yoga tunes us into the body-voice which brings me to the inquiry part of the Inquiry Yoga.